Within any industry, you will find companies that don’t always act in the best interests of their customers.

 Beware of any company claiming to offer up to 100% of ‘market value’ for your property.
 As with any business, a property buyer needs to factor in making a profit, and this simply would not be possible if they were paying full market prices for properties.
 Unless you are dealing with a charitable organisation, any company claiming to pay you ‘full market value’ should set alarm bells ringing.

 Watch out for business practices that seem not quite right.

 When you’re selling your property, you deserve to receive a fair price and should expect a swift transaction.
 Watch out for:

-Valuations that are not being carried out by either an estate agent local to your property or by RICS qualified surveyors.
-Anybody else cannot be counted on to fully recognise all factors in the property’s value.
+– Valuations that are not being carried out by either an estate agent local to your property or by a RICS qualified surveyor – no other individual can be counted on to fully recognise all the factors that affect the property’s value.
 When an owner accepts our provisional offer, we arrange for two local, independent valuing agents to visit the property and complete a comprehensive property appraisal and valuation.
 Our formal offer is then based on these findings.

 – An unexpectedly high offer price.
 You should realistically expect a property buying company to offer no more than 85% of the full market value for a quick sale.
 On the other hand, any offer lower than 70% of the full market value is probably unfair.